Vertrex-star/Vertrex-star/README.md

 - A soft core processor on the Altera Cyclone IV — learning VHDL, RTL design and all the fun that comes with clock-domain crossing and static timing analysis
 - A new NFC business card powered by an STM32 which can play flappy bird on a custom 8x8 Led Matrix.
+- Reading a book on operating systems covering concurrency, persistence and virtualisation to better understand RTOS and embedded systems.

 ## 📌 Featured projects